November 8, 2025 (4mo ago) — last updated February 20, 2026 (1mo ago)

 But you don’t need a diagnosis to benefit.
 This coaching is for any adult who feels swamped by the demands of modern life.
 It’s for the entrepreneur juggling a dozen projects, the parent running a busy household, or the professional aiming to climb the career ladder without burning out.
 It gives you a clear roadmap and proves that these critical skills are not just something you’re born with—they can be learned.

-If you’re looking to get started on your own, it's also worth exploring different strategies to improve executive function to build a foundation for better cognitive control.
+If you’re looking to get started on your own, it’s worth exploring different strategies to improve executive function to build a foundation for better cognitive control.

 Executive Function Coaching vs Traditional Therapy